-The BSE (Bicycle Standard of Excellence) Level 1 Certification exam is open to anyone who has three months or more full-time professional experience assembling or repairing bicycles (six months or more is recommended).
+The BSE (Bicycle Standard of Excellence) Level 1 Certification exam is open to anyone who has three months or more full-time professional experience assembling or repairing bicycles, or the equivalent hours (500) obtained part-time.
+We recommend having at least six months full-time experience, or the 1,000-hour part-time equivalent.
 This is a certification for experienced professionals, not a certification for trainees.
 If you have six months or more full-time professional experience, you should consider taking the BSE Level 2 Certification exam.

 HOW DO I APPLY AND GET ACCEPTED?

-Before acceptance into the BSE Level 1 exam, you must provide references that verify you have three-months full-time professional experience.
+Before acceptance into the BSE Level 1 exam, you must provide references that verify you have three-months full-time professional experience, or the 500-hour part-time equivalent.
 If you do not meet this experience requirement, you cannot take the exam for BSE Level 1 Certification.
 In this case, you should consider taking the Bicycle Assembly & Maintenance (BAM) training program to earn a certificate of completion.

 HOW DO I KNOW THAT I’M READY TO TAKE THE TEST?

 Before registering, you may request a test outline, and you can also take the "Readiness Self Assessment" test.
 The outline will describe more precisely what procedures you will need to perform, what standards and degrees of precision are required in each area, what time limits are in effect, and what scores will be required to pass.
 With this information, you can set up a mock-test for yourself to get an idea of your preparedness.
 The R.S.A. test will ask 20+ questions about your mechanical experience that will help you to determine your level of readiness.
 We would be glad to send the outline or the R.S.A. test by mail, or you can simply download them by clicking the links below.